Safety should be paramount for all kitchen designers. This is why we repost this blog every few years.

 2- Range too close to the window

 Most building codes require a range to be a minimum of 12 inches away from a window for a number of reasons.
 A fire on the stove can jump to curtains on the windows.
 A breeze from an open window can blow out the flame on a gas burner.
 This allows gas to accumulate possibly unnoticed prior to a potential explosion.
-I have seen many, examples of designs with the range actually underneath the window.
+I have seen many, examples of kitchen designs with the range actually underneath the window.
 A good kitchen designer knows this.

 3- Range or cooktop on the end of the run

 Handles of pots and pans can be left extending out in space to be flipped onto homeowners or their children.
-This is usually next to doorways where people are entering the room unprepared for the design flaw.
+This is usually next to doorways where people are entering the room unprepared for the kitchen design flaw.

 4- The deadly cousin or number 2 and 3.
 A range next to the exterior kitchen door for all the reasons listed in 2 and in 3.